-PLA, like a number of other thermoplastics is hydroscopic.
+PLA, like a number of other thermoplastics is hygroscopic.
 This means that, over time, it naturally absorbs water from the air that surrounds it.
 When water builds up it PLA, it tends to break down or alter the molecular chains that hold the PLA together.

 Is your PLA filament brittle or snapping?
 That's likely caused by (assuming it was good filament to start with) it having absorbed moisture.

 The solution to this problem is in proper storage of your PLA when you’re not printing.
 Here at rigid.ink, this is the reason we provide metallic, sealable bags, along with desiccants, with every order we ship.

 To get a better idea on just how much difference good quality PLA is over cheap PLA, check out Tom Sanladerer's video here:

 Low cost filament seems like a bargain, but it’s not.
 Yes, you don’t pay as much upfront for your printing material.
 However, when design after design is ruined because of imperfections in the filament, the cost of buying replacement filament begins to add up.

 As Tom says, our PLA printing filament is the best you’ll find.
-We carefully manufacture our PLA to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.
+Don't believe us?
+Just check out our PLA filament reviews.
+We carefully manufacture our filament PLA 1.75mm and 2.85mm to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.